aidenfairman12/rnaseq/README.md

     2. execute both clean_featureCounts scripts.
 Make sure you create a new output file
     3. execute fractions_featureCounts script to proportions.

-5. Run the r script, Statistical analysis to perform PCA, DE analysis, and overrepresentation analysis
+5-7.
+Run the r script StatisticalAnalysis.R to perform PCA, DE analysis, and overrepresentation analysis